Molière: Height of fame

 However, more serious opposition was brewing, focusing on Molière's politics and his personal life.
 A so-called parti des Dévots arose in French high society, who protested against Molière's excessive "realism" and irreverence, which were causing some embarrassment.
 These people accused Molière of having married his daughter.
 The Prince of Conti, once Molière's friend, joined them.
 Molière had other enemies, too, among them the Jansenists and some traditional authors.
-However, the king expressed support for the author, granting him a pension and agreeing to be the godfather of Molière's first son.
+However, the king expressed support for the Molière, granting him a pension and agreeing to be the godfather of Molière's first son.
 Boileau also supported him through statements that he included in his Art poétique.

-Molière's friendship with Jean-Baptiste Lully influenced him towards writing his Le Mariage forcé and La Princesse d'Élide (subtitled as Comédie galante mêlée de musique et d'entrées de ballet), written for royal "divertissements" at the Palace of Versailles.Tartuffe, ou L'Imposteur was also performed at Versailles, in 1664, and created the greatest scandal of Molière's artistic career.
+Molière's friendship with Jean-Baptiste Lully influenced him towards writing his Le Mariage forcé and La Princesse d'Élide (subtitled as Comédie galante mêlée de musique et d'entrées de ballet), written for Les Plaisirs de l'Isle enchantée, royal "divertissements", at the Palace of Versailles.

+Tartuffe, ou L'Imposteur was also performed at Versailles, in 1664, and created the greatest scandal of Molière's artistic career.
 Its depiction of the hypocrisy of the dominant classes was taken as an outrage and violently contested.
 It also aroused the wrath of the Jansenists and the play was banned.

 Molière was always careful not to attack the institution of monarchy.
 He earned a position as one of the king's favourites and enjoyed his protection from the attacks of the court.
 The king allegedly suggested that Molière suspend performances of Tartuffe, and the author rapidly wrote Dom Juan ou le Festin de Pierre to replace it.
 It was a strange work, derived from a work by Tirso de Molina and rendered in a prose that still seems modern today.
 It describes the story of an atheist who becomes a religious hypocrite and, for this, is punished by God.
 This work too was quickly suspended.
 The king, demonstrating his protection once again, became the new official sponsor of Molière's troupe.

 With music by Lully, Molière presented L'Amour médecin (Love Doctor or Medical Love).
 Subtitles on this occasion reported that the work was given "par ordre du Roi" (by order of the king) and this work was received much more warmly than its predecessors.